+11.1 The Employers and Union recognise industry-wide moves towards competency-based training and performance assessment, and understand that personnel covered by this Agreement will be expected to conform to the IMCA Competence Assurance & Assessment Scheme standards as implemented by each Employer Signatory.
+These common Competence Assurance and Assessment Scheme standards will therefore be transferrable between the signatory companies.

+11.2 Divers

-- 11.1 The Employers and Union recognise industry-wide moves towards competency-based training and performance assessment, and understand that personnel covered by this Agreement will be expected to conform to the IMCA Competence Assurance & Assessment Scheme standards as implemented by each Employer Signatory.
-These common Competence Assurance and Assessment Scheme standards will therefore be transferrable between the signatory companies. - 11.2 Divers -The Employers and the Union have agreed that there will be two grades of diver for pay purposes i.e. 'Professional Diver' and 'Diver'.
-Before a diver can be advanced from the 'Diver' to the 'Professional Diver' grade he must be - in possession of a Certificate approved by the HSE and IMCA for the type of diving work to be undertaken (surface supplied or bell), and - since having held that certificate, assessed as competent for the type of diving work to be undertaken (air or Mixed Gas) according to IMCA competence and assurance scheme guidelines as implemented by each Employer Signatory
+The Employers and the Union have worked in partnership on the ODIA Diver Grading Scheme for the purpose of pay rates.
+The Employers and the Union have agreed that there will be two grades of diver for pay purposes i.e. 'Professional Diver' and 'Diver'.
+Before a diver can be advanced from the 'Diver' to the 'Professional Diver' grade he must be:

+- a. in possession of a Diving Certificate approved by the HSE and IMCA for the type of diving work to be undertaken (surface supplied or bell), and - b. since having held that certificate, assessed as competent for the type of diving work to be undertaken (surface supplied or bell) according to IMCA competence and assurance scheme guidelines as implemented by each Employer Signatory and the ODIA Diver Grading Scheme as outlined in Appendix 7

-11.4 Balance of 'Professional Diver' and 'Diver'
+11.3 Balance of 'Professional Diver' and 'Diver'